ubaldot/vim-poptools/README.md

 g:poptools_config['preview_recent_files'] = false,
 ```

-To see the whole list of keys allowed in the `g:poptools_config` dictionary,
-take a look at `:h poptools.txt`.

 ### Syntax highlight in the preview window

 Syntax highlight in the preview can be handy, but it may slow down the user